taltechnlp/est-asr-pipeline/README.md

 The n-best functionality uses a custom faster-whisper implementation that generates multiple hypotheses through temperature sampling (0.0, 0.1, 0.2, 0.3, 0.4), providing genuine transcription variations for each audio segment.

+### Schema Definitions

+TypeScript type definitions and JSON schema files for the transcription output format are available in the `schema/` folder:

+- `schema/types.ts` - TypeScript interfaces for the complete transcription result structure
+- `schema/schema.json` - JSON Schema for validation of transcription output

 ### Command line options

 Nextflow allows additional command line options: